 Instead, if in the same endpoint page, you check the Authentication required flag in the Routes section for the route

 DELETE you will only change the behavior of that specific route with that specific verb.

 Here we list some example routes and their behavior with the configuration explained above:

 This feature is really helpful when you have to define a custom behavior for one of your routes that differs from the default one that you defined at endpoint level.

 If inherited flag is enabled the field will inherit the behavior from its endpoint.
 By unchecking it, you can set specific rules for the selected route.

 For example, we can set that the

 DELETE / route can only be reserved for a specific group of users (admin).

-If it differs from the endpoint settings we must choose not to inherit global settings; we can uncheck the "inherited" flag and, in the input field, we are now able to write:
+If it differs from the endpoint settings, we can choose not to inherit global settings.
+We can then uncheck the "inherited" flag and, in the input field, we are now able to write: